abhishek-coderX/frontend/README.md

 - make the slice for connection
 - just s lagana tha connection mein to make connections and 3 hours hogaya error fix karne mein
 - view profile and message chat with connection usko baad mein banayenge
+- accept and reject part complete kar
+- signup bana
+- send ignore and interested

+testing kar full flow and improve the ui

+- chat feature and view profile option to connect with the user

+then deploy and launch it